MENU

 Come back to the bread sauce.
 Strain the milk, discarding the other ingredients.
 Add the cream and crumbs to the strained liquid and simmer for 3-4 minutes.
 Set aside.

-Meanwhile, add all the ingredients for the cranberry sauce to a pan and cook for 15 minutes until the cranberries are just starting to disintegrate.
+Add all the ingredients for the cranberry sauce to a pan and cook for 15 minutes until the cranberries are just starting to disintegrate.
 Set aside to cool completely.

 3 hours to go

-Now it's time to prep your remaining sides.
-You'll cook them when your turkey is ready.
+Time to prep your remaining sides.
+You’ll cook them when your turkey is ready.

 Make the pigs in blankets by wrapping the chipolatas in the bacon and placing them on a roasting tray.